Grand National (EP): Critical reception

 Grand National received generally positive review from contemporary music critics.
-On review aggregator, Album of the Year, Grand National received an average rating of 80 out of 100 based on three critic reviews.
 Alex Cabré, writing for DIY described the EP as "heavy-handed with their influences but endearing enough to get away with it."
 Cabré compared Courting heavily to compatriot band, Sports Team, saying that "frontman Sean Murphy-O’Neill is a pint-sized Alex Rice, a cavalier jabberer whose tone is an inch the right side of irritating as he rips into horse racing culture and Brexit Britain over an instrumental that should tick a few boxes for any Sports Team fan."

 Jamie MacMillan, writing for Dork praised Grand National giving it a perfect five-star rating.
 MacMillan called Grand National an "exciting early sound of a band trying on different outfits to see what fits."